 A big advance in laser tattoo removal was the development of lasers that delivered laser energy in short pulses rather than continuously.
 These lasers can deliver high power laser light to the skin in a fraction of a second (nanosecond).
 They are called Q-Switch lasers because of the mechanism in the laser that allows this pulsed laser beam to be produced.

-The latest advance in laser tattoo removal has been the development of the ‘picosecond’ laser.
+The newest lasers available for laser tattoo removal are the ‘picosecond’ lasers.
 The picosecond laser delivers laser beams in ultra-short bursts, much shorter than with Q-Switch lasers.
 The advantage of a picosecond laser over Q-Switch lasers, is that the picosecond laser is less reliant on heating the tattoo ink particles, due to the shorter picosecond pulse also creating a pressure wave effect to more effectively shatter the ink particles.
-The first picosecond laser, released in 2013, is an Alexandrite laser called the PICOSURE.
-The second picosecond laser, released in 2014, is a YAG laser called the ENLIGHTEN.

 Which is the best laser for Tattoo removal?

 The short answer is there is no one best tattoo removal laser that suits all tattoos.
 The choice of the optimal tattoo removal laser strongly depends on the particular tattoo ink, skin type, risk of scarring and a patient’s budget.